IsrarAnsari01/wp_woocommerceplugin/README.md

 * Integration with stripe
 * Seller Product data tab that is use to get the basic information of seller and display them in single product page
 * User get resistricted according to their state
+* Shipped order status
+* Shipped woocommerce email
+* Shipped woocommmerce email send to the customer when the order status equal to Shipped